YOUR WATER AND WASTEWATER RATES

 Lead Service Line Replacement Charge

-New Jersey-American Water's request for Recovery of Covid-19 Expenses Reg Asset and Establishment of Uncollectible Adjustment Clause
+Covid-19 Expenses Reg Asset and Establishment of Uncollectible Adjustment Clause (Special Program Charge)

 Annual Reports to the Board of Public Utilities